Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 1. Extracting streaming Twitter Data
 2. Preprocessing data and storing in MySQL
 3. Perform data analysis to explore the insights (In Progress)
-4. Connect with real-time Dash-Plotl, D3.js or Tableau Public for data visualization (In Progress)
+4. Connect with real-time Dash-Plotl, D3.js or Tableau Public for data visualization based on time series (In Progress)
 5. Publish the visualization on github.io (In Progress)

 ## Second Version (In the near future)